kjhosein/rtm_random/README.md

 `./rtmr.py -l 'House Stuff' -t financial`

-Find all priority 1 tasks that are tagged as _financial_:
+Find a random priority 1 task that is tagged as _financial_:

 `./rtmr.py -p 1 -t financial`

+Find a random task in your _Current_ list with a maximum time estimate of 2.5 hours:

+`./rtmr.py -l current -e 2.5`

+`./rtmr.py -l current -e 2.5h`

+Find a random priority 1 task with a maximum time estimate of 10 minutes (for the `-e` flag, use any word after the # starting with 'm'):

+`./rtmr.py -p 1 -e 10m`

+`./rtmr.py -p 1 -e 10mins`

-*Note* that specifying multiple search filter flags `AND`s them together (not `OR`).
+_Note_ that specifying multiple search filter flags `AND`s them together (not `OR`).

 ## Bonus Script - Randomize a List of Ordered Numbers, 1 to N.

 Many days, I have To Dos that crop up outside of what's in RTM.
 I tend to write these down.
 To fight the overwhelm, I number the items, then randomize the list using the `shuffle.py` script.

 For example, if I have 4 items (1, 2, 3, 4 ), after shuffling the list, it may become [3, 1, 4, 2].